jbernhard/ebe-analysis/README.md

 ## To do

-* **Improved flow calculations:**
+* Flows: two-particle correlation method, ATLAS-style unfolding.

-    * Choice of method, event-plane or two-particle correlation.
+* Plotting shortcuts.

-    * ATLAS-style unfolding.
+* Support for UrQMD 3.3 format.